yokecph/klogskabet-audio-player/README.md

 ### Known issues
 - Pausing is "delayed" slightly, as mpg123 doesn't clear already-buffered audio when pausing, so that has to play through.

-### Roadmap
-- Set up physical controls with Raspberry Pi GPIO button-pushes (see, for instance, [this npm package](https://github.com/fivdi/onoff)).

-- Set up LCD display readout (see, for instance, [this npm package](https://github.com/fivdi/lcd)).
-Should display title and time remaining?
-Should briefly display IP address(es) on startup?

-- Download files/content to play from CMS.

-- Figure out whether to grab display info from ID3 tags or elsewhere.

-- Register as a service to have it start automatically on boot.

 ### Committing
 Adhere to the `git-flow` model for branching etc..

-## Deployment
-TBD.

 ## Version history
 ### 1.0.0